fbpx

 Strength Training

-Total-body strength training workouts help prevent injuries by correcting strength imbalances and building functional stability so that your body can handle the miles of running.
+Total-body strength training workouts help prevent injuries by correcting strength imbalances and building functional stability, which allows the body to handle the miles of running.

-Aim to do 2-3 total-body strength training workouts per week, focusing on the complex movements like squats, lunges, step-ups, push-ups, pull-ups, and core exercises.
+Aim to do 2 total-body strength training workouts per week, focusing on complex movements such as squats, lunges, step-ups, push-ups, pull-ups, and core exercises.

-This 6-week 5k training plan will help you run 5k in 27 minutes.
-Try to add 2-3 days of strength training per week to this schedule.
+This 6-week 5K training plan will help you run 5K in 27 minutes.
+To this schedule, add two days of strength training per week.

 MondayTuesdayWednesdayThursdayFridaySaturdaySunday